Last Updated on September 16, 2020 by Jeremy

 But rather than tracking down a local restaurant at home that may or may not have your favorite dish, or even be good at it if they do, we have opted for a unique way to bring the world's best foods home with us: cooking classes.
 As the saying goes, “Give a man a fish and he'll eat for a day.
 Teach a man to fish and he will eat for a lifetime.”
 By taking a cooking class while traveling, you'll be sure your desire for your favorite dish will never go unrewarded again.

 The old saying is true for a number of activities, especially when on the topic of cooking.
-By learning to cook a local cuisine in the country you are traveling in you get an edge over all of the alternatives.
+By learning to cook when traveling, you get an edge over all of the alternatives.
 Your instructor will be familiar with the food, know the local way to prepare it, and even give you feedback on how to perform technique to make the dish perfect.
 You even get to take home recipe cards and cook books with the entire set of instructions for future use.

 For us, this style of cooking has allowed us to grow our international culinary experience substantially.
 Prior to taking cooking classes we tried our hand at international cooking but failed miserably due to picking poor recipes and not knowing subtle styles to the food that we love so much.
 By taking a cooking class you become more discerning on the proper ingredients, and become more knowledgeable on whether a recipe for a foreign cuisine is a good one.